encord-team/encord-client-python/docs/source/tutorials/projects.rst

             "00000000-bbbb-cccc-eeee-ffffffffffff"  # the <project_hash>

-.. rubric:: Footnotes

-.. [#f1] If you do not copy over the collaborators, then the reviewer and label mapping settings will not be copied over either.
+.. note:: If you do not copy over the collaborators, then the reviewer and label mapping settings will not be copied over either.